k2view-academy/K2View-Academy/articles/26_fabric_security/04_fabric_interfaces_security.md

 - Master key is hardcoded in Fabric code
 - The Encryption process is similar on all environments, for all projects and accounts deployed and setup.

-This means that to get full access to all interfaces on any given project, the environment xml file is required and must be added to the **Projects\PROJECT_NAME\Implementation\SharedObjects\Environments** folder.
+This means that to get full access to all interfaces in any given project, the environment XML file is required and must be added to the **Projects\PROJECT_NAME\Implementation\SharedObjects\Environments** folder.

 ### Level 2 - Assigned environment without keystore